Volte6/GoMud/README.md

 This is an early version of GoMud, having only been in development a couple of months.

-It has been refactored on the fly, which is why some aspects might seem less than ideal.

-The network layer still needs to be cleaned up, since it start with very different assumptions than where things ended up, but it works fine as it is for now.

 Screenshots for some of the features can be found [here](https://imgur.com/a/90y6OGS).

 Colorization is handled through extensive use of my [github.com/Volte6/ansitags](https://github.com/Volte6/ansitags) library.